rjmacarthy/transmuter/README.md

 ### transumter

-Huggingface transformers translation in the browser using onxy rutime and rust to web assembly tokenizer.
+Huggingface transformers translation in the browser using onyx rutime and rust to web assembly tokenizer.

 Run the solution